dmbarbour/glas/glas-src/list/README.md

 ## Related Types

-The list type `type List a = (a * List a) | ()` describes lists as having elements of homogeneous type, for example a list of integers or a list of programs.
-However, the list structure can be used for many other sequential types.
-In these cases, many list functions still apply, but would have different implications for type inference.
+The list representation is also used for tuples and vectors.

 ### Tuples

+A tuple is a fixed-sized list of heterogeneous types.

         type Tuple [a,b,c] = (a * (b * (c * ())))

-A tuple is described by a list of potentially heterogeneous types, and a tuple value looks like a fixed-length list of hetereogeneous values.
-Building tuples on lists simplifies composition, processing, and rendering.
-However, tuple types are awkward to extend.
-In glas systems, records should usually be favored over tuples, even short ones, especially at API boundaries.
+However, glas systems usually favor records over tuples.
+Records are much more extensible and self-documenting, and are still reasonably efficient.

 ### Vectors

+A vector is a fixed-sized list of homogeneous type.

         type Vector n a = List a of length n

-A vector is a homogeneous list of statically known length.
-Operations on vectors should have a static effect on the length.
-Though, we can have operations to convert vectors to list types and the inverse after verifying length.
+Vectors are very useful in certain maths.